 Zero 2 Infinity is building Bloostar, a low cost, environmentally friendly and service oriented launcher for small satellites.
 Assisted by a stratospheric balloon, Bloostar slowly elevates to the stratosphere and is then ignited in a quasi-vacuum environment.
 It needs less infrastructure, simpler engines and generates less stress on the satellite than traditional launcher.
 It’s highly performing and geared to enable the flourishing New Space market.

-The idea behind Bloostar is to lower the price of launching satellites to Space and to respond to this new market of small satellites.
-Zero 2 Infinity split the ascent to Space in two phases: the first one aims to go through the densest parts of the atmosphere, the second aims to gain speed in the near-vacuum environment.
+Zero 2 Infinity splits the ascent to Space in two phases: the first one aims to go through the densest parts of the atmosphere, the second aims to gain speed in the near-vacuum environment.
 Following the idea, Bloostar flies to 20 km of altitude thanks to a balloon, Bloostar ignites its engines and can gain velocity and reach orbit with less constraint than a traditional rocket.

 Bloostar is NOT just a rocket brought at a higher altitude.
 It is the first launcher fully designed to take advantage from a stratospheric (=quasi-vacuum) ignition.